wangyenjen/OS2019-Process_Scheduling/report.md

     while unfinished tasks exist:
         change_priority();
-        for all (processes that are ready at this moment t): decrease the priority of the next process priority;
+        for all (processes that are ready at this moment t): decrease the priority of the next process;
 	    create process (fork and execute);
 	    insert the next ready process into heap;
 	    change_priority();